-Late payments are hurting small and medium-sized businesses across the UK, the findings of a new study by BACS payment schemes has found.
+Can invoice finance can help to tackle late payments, payments are hurting small and medium-sized businesses across the UK, the findings of a new study by BACS payment schemes has found.
 The companies affected are owed a total of around £14bn by their customers which is harming their affordability and ability to grow, expand and meet their liabilities.

 Although, £14bn is an improvement on the £30.3bn owed five years ago, it is still harming the performance and viability of many SME’s, companies which are the backbone of the UK’s economy.
 More than a third of the 1.7m SME’s in the UK say that their payments are often prolonged well beyond the agreed terms which can push some businesses over the edge.

 A fifth of small businesses say they are facing insolvency if they are owed between £20,000 and £50,000 with around 7% stating that they are already in the danger zone.
 As a result, a quarter of small businesses have said that they rely on borrowing cash to be able to meet their essential overheads with bank overdrafts in particular becoming more and more common.

 However, it is not just the affordability issue which is affecting businesses as many companies spend nearly four hours a week chasing late payments with 12% employing a dedicated person to pursue outstanding payments.
 With delays for payments ranging from a month for a third of companies and more than 60 days for 20% of businesses, this is a growing issue which is having a big impact across SME’s of all sectors.

 For businesses that are struggling with late payments, there are ways that they can deal with this through invoice finance which provides them with the money they need, frees up time and in many cases, ensures they don’t get into debt as a result of delayed payments.